Information on this page is for customers in

 • All work will be contained within the Springdale Street temporary work zone

-• This work will involve the use of a drill and generators, this equipment will produce some noise during work hours when in use
+• This work will involve the use of a drill and generators.
+This equipment will produce some noise during work hours when in use

 Dewar Street Substation

-Week of March 18
+Week of April 15

 Crews will be excavating and conducting survey work within the substation footprint in preparation for an ongoing control house upgrade.